-- Some Colleges have been approved to charge additional "material fees."
+- Some colleges have been approved to charge additional "material fees."
 These fees are charged per course for special materials specific to the course.
 All associated costs are reflected on the student's financial account via MyNIU.
-Please click here for the list of those courses (as of Dec 12, 2013).
 For additional information on any material fee, please contact the department that is offering the course of study.

 - Return of Title IV Aid for students who withdraw from the university

 - Federal, state, institutional and private financial aid programs including eligibility requirements, terms and conditions

 - How to apply for financial aid